Hardfive/ProBettor/CONTRIBUTING.md

 To get a sense of how this project is organized , take a look at the basic structure

 * [webscraping](./football/webscraping/) - This directory is the foundation of the project, consisting of multiple subdirectories with modules, classes, and functions for data collection and processing.
-Two tools are used to build web crawling robots:\
-**Selenium** et **Scrapy**.
 * [analysis](./football/analysis/) - It is the second directory in the hierarchy, coming right after data collection.
 Exploratory Data Analysis (EDA) is conducted in notebooks.
 This analysis allows for visualization, interpretation, pattern discovery, and model building.
-* [data](./football/data/) - Contains CSV files for a quick overview of the data and a copy of the local database.
+* [data](./football/data/) - Contains CSV files for a quick overview of the data and a dump of the local database.

 this overview should be a good starting point.